jekymin8232/vitalguardai-com/README.md

 # ESG will become increasingly important as time goes on.
 ### As more people around the world lose jobs to black-box AI systems, ESG will increasingly become a matter of national competitiveness.
 ESG is fundamentally about people-centered governance and management.
 The value of engineers and architects who design white-box AI systems will continue to grow, because white-box AI helps protect and save human lives.

+**If a technology helps save human lives, it deserves the highest possible ESG evaluation.**

+**Environment:**
+White-box AI produces no large-scale infrastructure pollution and can operate on refurbished or discarded smartphones, significantly reducing electronic waste and energy consumption.

+**Social:**
+White-box AI is open-source and designed for broad public benefit.
+Because it does not rely on massive centralized data centers, resources can instead be directed toward supporting people and communities through real human employment and local participation.
+It is a model built around coexistence rather than concentration.

+**Governance:**
+White-box AI is not designed around monopoly or closed control.
+It is intended to remain transparent, accessible, and fair, so that everyone can use, examine, improve, and benefit from it equally.